-- Experienced in working with both adults and young people
+I am particularly experienced in working with adults and young people who are

-If this resonates with you, and you want to find out more, call or email me to have a free exploratory session to find out if is right for you.
+If you want to find out more, do call or email me to have a free exploratory session to find out if is right for you.

 Training, qualifications & experience

 I hold a Diploma in Integrative Transpersonal Psychotherapy, accredited by the BACP, from Re-Vision in London.
 I have been offering counselling since 2014, honoured by the privilege of seeing clients who are seeking support with managing difficult situations and major life transitions such as bereavement, anxiety, depression, trauma, career changes and illness.